rianoc/parse_blog/2. Parsing JSON in kdb+/json.md

-Checking if a given key in in the rows dictionary will only return rows which do not have the key
+Checking if a given key is in the dictionary will only return rows which do not have the key.

 ```q